chemicaljs/chemical/README.md

 <script src="/chemical.js"></script>
 ```

-2. Encode a URL with Chemical using `window.chemicalEncode`.
+2. In a inline script or javascript file, encode a URL with Chemical using `window.chemicalEncode`.

 ```js
 window.chemicalEncode("https://example.com")